Well, are you searching for a portable recorder that can be projected at any position?

 - mic clip adapter

-I hope my Zoom H2N review gave you some insight in this overall impressive device for the price you are paying.
+I hope my Zoom H2N handy recorder review gave you some insight into this overall impressive device for the price you are paying.

 Loaded with impressive features, the ways you can use Zoom H2N recorder are fantastic.
 Easy to use and small enough to take it anywhere you want.
 You can record for hours in the best quality, and the battery will still be fine.